Where can I hire a motorbike in Pattaya?

-- Watch for other motorcyclists passing you on the wrong side as you are about to make a turn.
+Watch for other motorcyclists passing you on the wrong side as you are about to make a turn.

-In summary, it is easy to hire a motorbike in Pattaya, but be reminded of the risks.
-It is far better to be covered legally in the form of a license, and financially in the form of insurance.
+In summary, it’s easy to hire a motorbike.
+It’s one of the cheapest, most convenient ways to get around Pattaya, but be reminded of the risks.
+It is far better to be covered legally in the form of a license and financially in the form of insurance.

 Take a look at the clip below; this is an example case from the U.K. It’s an old article from the B.B.C, but still relevant.